Chad Perris: Personal

 Perris was born on 15 June 1992 in Perth, Western Australia with albinism meaning he has white hair and no colour in his skin.
 He is known as "The White Tiger", a nickname gained while playing football in his home town of Perth.
 Perris attended Duncraig Senior High School.
+His younger brother Kane was selected for vision impaired track cycling events at the 2024 Paris Paralympics.

 Career

 Commencing the sport of athletics in 2012, Perris reached the international stage in 2013.
 Perris' classification is T13.

 In his first Australian Campaign at the IPC Athletics World Championships in 2013, Perris ran a personal best in the 100m of 11.17 seconds that saw him place fifth.
 He was only 0.05 seconds away from the bronze medal and 0.02 seconds away from the silver medal.
 Perris also ran the 200m, breaking an Australian record which was set back in 1985 in a time of 22.97 seconds.
 This time also saw him break the Oceania area record.
 After the World Championships, Perris moved to Canberra to be coached by Iryna Dvoskina.

 Perris finished with a bronze medal in the ambulant 100m at the Australian Championships in 2014, and achieved the number one ranking for 2014 International Paralympic Committee (IPC) athletics men's T13 100m with a time of 11.06 seconds.
 He was nominated for the Athletics Australia 2014 Para-athlete of the Year award.